-In these early stages, the tech will target augmented reality apps, but looking to the longer term, could also be used to power applications in mobility, logistics and robotics.
+In these early stages, the tech will target augmented reality apps.
+Looking to the longer-term they could also be used to power applications in mobility, logistics and robotics.
 More broadly speaking, the company have an overall goal of enabling any machine equipped with a camera to understand its surroundings.

 Edward Miller is Scape’s CEO and co-founder.
 Earlier this week, he said of the project;

 “We set out on a mission to build a new type of infrastructure, to allow computers to safely interpret and navigate the world, using only a camera.
 To make this possible, we’ve built what we refer to as our ‘Vision Engine’, which lies at the heart of everything we do at Scape”.

 The revolutionary ‘Vision Engine’ can be described as a large scale mapping platform.
 It creates 3D maps from ordinary images and video.
 The camera devices can then question the ‘vision engine’, using the pioneering Visual Positioning Service API to determine its exact location with far greater precision than GPS has previously allowed.

 Such progressive capabilities have been a long time coming.
 Scape have been working on this product for two years taking their time to ensure their product is accurate, robust and scalable.
 Miller has gone on to acknowledge that the world is “a big place”, and as such, the system needs to be able to “grow with demand”.